 Keep records - of the investigation, the correspondence, witness statements the Hearing and its outcome.
 Unfortunately many cases have shown that records have not been kept and such organisations have been unable to demonstrate that a fair process was followed at any subsequent Tribunal Hearing.

 If as a result of the investigation it appears that an act of misconduct has been committed the employer should proceed with a disciplinary hearing.
 The employee should be given details in writing of the complaint sufficiently in advance of the hearing in order to permit them to prepare themselves and to advise the employer who their representative will be, should they choose to be represented.
-NB: A recent judgment from the Tribunal sets down that 48 hours notice of a disciplinary hearing 'was an unreasonably short time' for the claimant to prepare before attending a disciplinary hearing.
+NB: A judgment from the Tribunal set down that 48 hours notice of a disciplinary hearing 'was an unreasonably short time' for the claimant to prepare before attending a disciplinary hearing.
 If the employee is at risk of losing their job due to their alleged actions, they should be advised of this at the same time.

 On occasions, following notification that a disciplinary hearing is to take place, an employee tells the employer that they are unable to attend the hearing because they are sick.
 If this happens, the employee should be asked to obtain a medical certificate and the hearing should be re-arranged on a different date.
 If the employee subsequently states that they are still unable to attend, re-arrange the hearing once again but state that if the employee is unable to attend on the rearranged date, the employer may decide to continue the disciplinary process in the employee's absence.
+Be mindful of the need to make reasonable adjustments in respect of the Disability Discrimination Regulations.

 At the hearing the employee should be given the opportunity to state their case and the employee should also be permitted the right of representation, either the statutory right of a work colleague or union official, or anyone else if this is specified in the organisation's terms of employment.